pulp/plugin_template/README.md

   pulp_settings         A dictionary of settings that the plugin tests require to be set.

+  pulpcore_revision     The git commit hash to check out and install in Github Actions.
-  pulpcore_branch       The branch of pulpcore to check out and install in Github Actions.
+                        "Required PR" in a commit message will override this. pulpcore_branch       The branch of pulpcore to check out and install in Github Actions.
                         This only applies to non-tagged jobs, such as PRs & cron jobs.
                         "Required PR" in a commit message will override this.